wanforge/quotes/README.md

 - 📢 The art challenges the technology, and the technology inspires the art.
 - 📱 The path to success is to take massive, determined action.
 - 📱 The wisdom of the wise, and the experience of ages, may be preserved by quotation.
+- 🔋 The extreme limit of wisdom, that's what the public calls madness.
 - 🔔 This is the whole point of technology.
 It creates an appetite for immortality on the one hand.
 It threatens universal extinction on the other.
 Technology is lust removed from nature.
 - 🔔 Those that know, do.
 Those that understand, teach.
 - 🔖 The only way to tell the truth is to speak with kindness.
 Only the words of a loving man can be heard.